stormpath/stormpath-framework-spec/registration.md

 properties of the custom data field.
 Regardless of how they are supplied, the library should apply these properties to the account's custom data object.

+### Disabled or Unknown Fields

-If the post contains a custom field that it NOT defined by the developer, the library MUST reject the request with an error.
+If the post contains a field that is disabled or not defined by the developer, the library MUST reject the request with an error.
 We do not allow arbitrary data to be posted to an account's custom data object.